TWilkin/powerpi/README.md

 -   [**nginx**](nginx/README.md) - NGINX acts as a proxy to _deep-thought_ and _babel-fish_ as well as hosting the UI.
 -   [**persistence**](pesistence/README.md) - Service for writing all the messages that appear in the MQTT message queue to a database.

-The project also includes sensor Arduino code in the [_esp8266_](esp8266/README.md) directory which can be used to generate events when motion is detected, or temperature/humidity data at an interval.
+The project also includes sensor NodeMCU code in the [_esp8266_](esp8266/README.md) directory which can be used to generate events when motion is detected, or temperature/humidity readings at an interval.

 ## Building

-The images can be build with Docker's _buildx_ tool which supports cross-compilation of images, allowing us to build ARM images for deployment on a Raspberry Pi on an x86_64 architecture.
+The images can be build with Docker's [_buildx_](https://docs.docker.com/buildx/working-with-buildx/) tool which supports cross-compilation of images, allowing us to build ARM images for deployment on a Raspberry Pi on an x86_64 architecture.
 Although, if you're not using Energenie, and therefore don't need the Pi module you can build and run the stack on other architectures supported by the base images.

 ```bash
 # From the root of your checkout of PowerPi